Things to Do at Plaza Cuartel

 Suggested Duration

-1-2 hours for a thorough visit including time for reflection
+1-2 hours for a complete visit including time for reflection

 Getting There

-Plaza Cuartel is located in the heart of Puerto Princesa City, making it easily accessible by various means of transportation.
-From Puerto Princesa International Airport, take a tricycle or taxi for the 15-minute ride to the city center.
-If staying in downtown Puerto Princesa, the memorial is within walking distance of most hotels and can be reached on foot in 5-10 minutes.
-Tricycles and jeepneys regularly pass by the area, and the site is well-marked with signage.
-The memorial is situated near other city attractions, making it convenient to include in a walking tour of Puerto Princesa's historical sites.
+Plaza Cuartel is conveniently located in the heart of Puerto Princesa City, approximately 2 kilometers from the city center and easily accessible by various means of transportation.
+From Puerto Princesa Airport, take a tricycle or taxi for a 15-minute ride to the memorial.
+If staying in the city center, you can walk to the site in about 20 minutes or take a short tricycle ride for around 20-30 pesos.
+The memorial is well-signposted and located near other city attractions, making it easy to include in a walking tour of Puerto Princesa's historical sites.

 Things to Do Nearby